-From the architect.
+Text description provided by the architects.
 The Library Information Centre TU Košice was erected on the western part of the Technical University Campus in Košice.

 Operationally and volumetrically follows the object of auditoriums from the 80's.
 The object of auditoriums consists of two parallel volumes with the vertical communication space in the middle.
 The Library Information Centre is also composed of two volumes.